CONVERTING A TRADITIONAL OR FAR INFRARED SAUNA TO ONE THAT USES NEAR INFRARED LIGHTS FOR HEATING

 Mount the lamp unit about three feet off the ground, so that you can sit in front of the unit and the lamps will shine on your chest and abdomen.

-Run the electrical cord from the unit out a vent of the sauna so it can be plugged into a 110-volt outlet.
+Run the electrical cord from the unit out a vent of the sauna so it can be plugged into a regular wall electrical outlet.

 STEP 3.
-THE EXISTING HEATER(S).
+THE EXISTING SAUNA HEATER(S).
 If your sauna is larger than about 4Õ by 4Õ, you will need to use the existing heater(s) to heat up the sauna, as the infrared lights alone will not be adequate.
 If your sauna is less than about 4Õ by 4Õ, you may remove your existing heater if you wish, as the lights should be adequate to heat the sauna.
+You can also use your existing heater to help pre-heat the sauna faster and then turn it off when the sauna reaches about 110-120¡ F. With a heat lamp sauna, this is plenty hot enough.

 IF YOUR SAUNA IS LESS THAN ABOUT 48Ó ON A SIDE.

-If you are very short, you may still be able to mount an electrical unit on one wall, providing the sauna is almost 48Ó long on one side.
+If you are short in stature, you may still be able to mount an electrical unit on one wall, providing the sauna is almost 48Ó long on one side.

-If you are larger, over 5Õ5Ó, for instance, you will have trouble converting a very small sauna by the method described above.
+If you are larger, over 6 feet tall, for instance, you will have trouble converting a very small sauna by the method described above.
 Here are four options:

-1. You can recess the infrared lights into one wall.
+1. Recess The Infrared Lights Into One Wall.
 This is a lot more work because it involves cutting a large opening in one wall of your sauna and placing the light unit described above in such a way that the lights shine into the sauna.
-You must use an electrician or carpenter or someone skilled in sauna modification for this type of installation.
+You must use an electrician, a carpenter or someone skilled in sauna modification for this type of installation.
 Be very careful about exposing any flammable material such as wood or fabric near the lights.

 Remember that you need to be able to sit about two feet from the lights, which are large bulbs that stick out about 10-12 inches from their base.

-2. A much simpler option.
+2. A Simpler Option.
 Depending on your sauna, you may be able to leave the sauna door open and sit partially outside the sauna so that you are far enough away from the lamps.
 You would then need to set up a heavy curtain that seals the entryway to keep in the heat.

 3. Building Out Your Sauna.
 Another idea would be to "build on" to the end of the sauna where the door is to make the sauna about 48" long.